groc-prog/pyneo4j-ogm/README.md

 [`pyneo4j-ogm`](https://github.com/groc-prog/pyneo4j-ogm/blob/develop) is a asynchronous `Object-Graph-Mapper` for [`Neo4j 5+`](https://neo4j.com/docs/) and [`Python 3.10+`](https://www.python.org/).
 It is inspired by [`beanie`](https://github.com/roman-right/beanie) and build on top of proven technologies like [`Pydantic 1.10+ and 2+`](https://docs.pydantic.dev/latest/) and the [`Neo4j Python Driver`](https://neo4j.com/docs/api/python-driver/current/index.html).
 It saves you from writing ever-repeating boilerplate queries and allows you to focus on the `stuff that actually matters`.
 It is designed to be simple and easy to use, but also flexible and powerful.

+## 📣 Announcements

+Things to come in the future.
+Truly exiting stuff!
+If you have feature requests which you think might improve `pyneo4j-ogm`, feel free to open up a feature request.

+### 1.0.0 release is on it's way

+A new `major release` is currently under development.
+This aims to improve this package in the sense of usability, flexibility and known issues.
+You can view a full list of planned changes in the [`README`](https://github.com/groc-prog/pyneo4j-ogm/blob/feature/next/README.md) on the `feature/next` branch.

+If you have any ideas or suggestion, which you think would further enhance the `1.0.0` release, feel free to up a [`issue`](https://github.com/groc-prog/pyneo4j-ogm/issues).

 ## 🎯 Features

 [`pyneo4j-ogm`](https://github.com/groc-prog/pyneo4j-ogm/blob/develop) has a lot to offer, including: